RosettaCommons/documentation/Updates-beta-genpot.md

 ## Ligand docking

 A new ligand docking protocol has been added, [[GALigandDock]], that takes advantage of this new generic potential.
 It combines fast scoring on a precomputed grid with a genetic algorithm to allow very accurate ligand docking in 3-10 CPU minutes total per target (fixed sidechain) or 10-30 CPU minutes total (flexible sidechain).

+### Ligand preparation
+Whole process preparing for GALigandDock runs starting from SMILES string or a mol2 file can be found [[here|GALigandDockpreprocessing]]